Reviews You Can Rely On

 Sleep Tracking Yes Yes Yes Yes Yes

-Main Software App Garmin Connect Suunto Coros App Garmin Connect, widgets for other features Zepp App
+Main Software App Garmin Connect Suunto Coros App Zepp App Garmin Connect, widgets for other features

-Compatible with Other Software Ecosystems Yes Yes Yes Yes No
+Compatible with Other Software Ecosystems Yes Yes Yes Yes Yes

 Battery Type Rechargable lithium ion Rechargable lithium ion Rechargable lithium ion Rechargable lithium ion Rechargable lithium ion

-Strap Material Silicone Silicone Silicone Silicone Semi-transparent TPU
+Strap Material Silicone Silicone Silicone Silicone Silicone

-Tools Required to Change Band No No No No Yes
+Tools Required to Change Band No No No Yes No

 Model Tested Standard Stainless steel Standard Standard Standard